3DTopia-XL: Scaling High-quality 3D Asset Generation via Primitive Diffusion: Methodology

-\paragraph{PBR Asset Extraction.} Once \representationname\ is constructed, it encodes all geometry and appearance information of the target mesh within the $N\times D$.
+\textbf{PBR Asset Extraction.} Once \representationname\ is constructed, it encodes all geometry and appearance information of the target mesh within the $N\times D$ tensor.
 Now, we introduce our efficient algorithm to convert \representationname\ back into a textured mesh in GLB file format.
-For geometry, we can easily extract the corresponding 3D shape with Marching Cubes algorithm on zero level set of $F_{\gV}^{\mathrm{SDF}}$.
-For PBR texture maps, we first perform UV unwrapping using xatlas in a 1k resolution UV space.
-Then, we get sampling points in 3D using nvdiffrast and query $F_{\gV}^{\mathrm{RGB}}, F_{\gV}^{\mathrm{Mat}}$ to get corresponding albedo and material values.
+For geometry, we can easily extract the corresponding 3D shape with Marching Cubes algorithm~\citep{lorensen1998marching} on zero level set of $F_{\gV}^{\mathrm{SDF}}$.
+For PBR texture maps, we first perform UV unwrapping in a high-resolution UV space ($1024\times 1024$).
+Then, we get sampling points in 3D and query $\{F_{\gV}^{\mathrm{RGB}}, F_{\gV}^{\mathrm{Mat}}\}$ to get corresponding albedo and material values.
 Note that, we mask the UV space to get the index of valid vertices for efficient queries.
 Moreover, we dilate the UV texture maps and inpaint the dilated region with the nearest neighbors of existing textures, ensuring albedo and material maps smoothly blend outwards for anti-aliasing.
-Finally, we pack geometry, UV mapping, albedo, metallic, and roughness maps into a GLB file, which is ready for the graphics engine and various downstream tasks.
+Finally, we pack geometry, UV mapping, albedo, and material maps into a GLB file, which is ready for the graphics engine and various downstream tasks.